alecells123/cautious-octo-meme/documentation/diabolical_plan.md

 - use shortcuts, avoid mouse
 - have a mouse and keyboard
 - have multiple monitors
-- internet explorer is evil
+- internet and safari explorer is evil
 - follow r/ProgrammerHumor
 - file organization
 - multiple desktops